gonzalo991/portfolio/README.md

 # portfolio
-This is my portfolia, it is developed with React and Node JS
+This is my portfolio, it is developed with React and Node JS